Core Mechanics

 P_SET_REIGN_ETH_RECIPIENTorP_SET_REIGN_ETH_RECIPIENT_TO_CALLER_ONLY(caller-only constrainsethRecipient = msg.sender) - CLAIM:

-P_SET_REIGN_CLAIM_RECIPIENTorP_SET_REIGN_CLAIM_RECIPIENT_TO_USER_ONLY(user-only constrainsclaimRecipient = king)
+P_SET_REIGN_CLAIM_RECIPIENTorP_SET_REIGN_CLAIM_RECIPIENT_TO_USER_ONLY(user-only constrainsclaimRecipient = King)

 Why this exists: